Common Diesel engine noise problems

 Why diesel engines are louder than petrol ones?

 The petrol and diesel engines are both internal combustion engines, made to convert the fuel energy into mechanical energy.
 The main difference between the two is in the compression.
 In the diesel engines, the fuel is injected into the already compressed air inside the cylinder.
 These types of engines are much noisier than the petrol ones because their mechanics work under higher pressure.
 There are a lot of small parts inside, such as metal caps, small valves and oil pipes, that create the noise.
 Furthermore, the diesel fuel is less filtered than petrol and has more particles in it, that makes it louder when it’s ignited.
+Diesel engine problems usually happen because people have overlooked the bad noises which indicate problems.

 Diesel engine noise problems